Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 Your customer’s behaviors will change.

-If your digital marketing strategy, referral program, or content marketing efforts are not adapting, you risk losing out to competitors and playing catch up.
+If your digital marketing strategy, such as your client referral program or content marketing efforts, is not adapting, you risk losing out to competitors and playing catch up.

 How much should an accounting firm spend on marketing?